projectacrn/acrn-hypervisor/misc/debug_tools/acrn_crashlog/acrnprobe/conf.rst

 As for the definition of ``sender``, ``trigger``, ``crash`` and ``info`` please refer to :ref:`acrnprobe_doc`.

-Properties of group members
+Properties of Group Members
 ***************************

 ``acrnprobe`` defined different groups in configuration file, which are ``senders``, ``triggers``, ``crashes`` and ``infos``.

-Common properties
+Common Properties
 =================

 - ``id``: